Secret Service acknowledges denying some past requests by Trump's campaign for tighter security

-The Secret Service now acknowledges it denied some requests by Republican presidential nominee Donald Trump's campaign for increased security at his events in the years before the assassination attempt on him at a recent rally.
+REHOBOTH BEACH, Del.
+(AP) — The Secret Service has acknowledged it denied some requests by Republican presidential nominee Donald Trump's campaign for increased security at his events in the years before the assassination attempt on him at a recent rally.

 In the immediate aftermath of the July 13 attack, the law enforcement agency had denied rejecting such requests.
 But the Secret Service acknowledged late Saturday, a week after the attempt on Trump's life, that it had turned back some requests to increase security around the former president.